praveensirvi1212/DevOps_MasterPiece-CI-with-Jenkins/README.md

 * `export VAULT_ADDR='http://127.0.0.1:8200'`
 * `vault operator init`
-	* ` copt the unseal tokens and initial root token , save it somewhere for later use `
+	* ` copy the unseal tokens and initial root token, save it somewhere for later use `
 * `vault operator unseal`
-	* ` paste the first unseal token here`
+	* `Paste the first unseal token here`
 * `vault operator unseal`
-	* ` paste the second unseal token here`
+	* `Paste the second unseal token here`
 * `vault operator unseal`
-	* ` paste the third unseal token here`
+	* `Paste the third unseal token here`
 * `vault login <Initial_Root_Token>`
    * `<Initial_Root_Token>` is found in the output of `vault operator init`

 * `vault auth enable approle`
   	* https://www.vaultproject.io/docs/auth/approle
 * `vault write auth/approle/role/jenkins-role token_num_uses=0 secret_id_num_uses=0 policies="jenkins"`
-	* `this app role will use for jenkins integration`
+	* `This app role will use for jenkins integration`
 * `vault read auth/approle/role/jenkins-role/role-id`
-	* copy the role_id and token, store somewhere
+	* Copy the role_id and token, and store somewhere
 * `vault write -f auth/approle/role/jenkins-role/secret-id`
-	* copy the secret-id and token , store somewhere
+	* Copy the secret-id and token, store them somewhere

 ### Stage-03: SonarQube Server Configuration
-1. Access the sonarqube ui using public ip of server and port 9000
+1. Access the sonarqube ui using the public IP of server and port 9000
 1. default username-password `admin`  and ` admin`
 ##### Project setup
-1.  create a project manually, give some name to project , project key
+1.  create a project manually, give some name to project, project key
 1. click on setup
 1. click on other ci
-1. give some name to token and click on generate , save it for later username
+1. give some name to the token and click on generate, save it for a later user
 1. click on global
-1. select project type , in this case I used maven
+1. select the project type, in this case, I used Maven
 1. copy the whole command and save it somewhere

 ##### Create Quality Gate and webhook
 1. Click on Quality Gates
-1.  create a new Quality Gate accourding to your conditions
+1.  create a new Quality Gate according to your conditions
 1.  click on Projects > click on all > select your project
 1. set as default

 ##### Create webhook
 1. click on Administration
 1. click on Configuration > click on webhooks
-1.  create a webhook > give some name
+1.  create a webhook > Give some name
 1. for url use `http://jenkins-server-url-with-port/sonarqube-webhook/`
 1.  in secret leave the blank
 1. click on create

-##### Note: if this webhook not works fine , then recreate webhook after integrating the soanrqube with jenkins
+##### Note: if this webhook does not work fine , then recreate the webhook after integrating the soanrqube with jenkins

 ### Stage-04: Artifactory Configuration
-1. access the ui with public ip and port 8081:8081
+1. access the UI with public IP and port 8081
 1. use username-password as `admin` and `password`
 1. update the password
-1. create a maven repo
+1. create a Maven repo
-1. now go to Administration > user management > create a new user
+1. now go to Administration > User management > Create a new user
 1. now go to Repositories > create > locally > give some name like `my-local-repo`

 ### Stage-05: S3 Bucket creation to store Trivy report
 1. login into aws account
 1. search for S3
-1. create a bucket with unique name
+1. create a bucket with a unique name

 ### Stage-06: DockerHub account creation
-If you already have dockerhub account then no need to create another
+If you already have a dockerhub account then no need to create another
 1. go to dockerhub official website
 1. click on sign up
-1. fill the details and sing up
+1. fill in the details and sing up
 1. login into dockerhub

-Note: we can create token from dockerhub to integrate jenkins but in this case I am using docker username and password.
+Note: we can create token from dockerhub to integrate jenkins but in this case, I am using docker username and password.

 ### Stage-07: Slack Configuration
 1.  go to this site https://slack.com/intl/en-in
-1.  sign up with google
+1.  sign up with Google
 1.  create a workspace
 1.  just give a name
 1.  you can skip add team member